Marley0523/gmod.github.io/wiki/News/Chado_Doc_Reorganization.md

 effort to do just that.

-During this effort the existing [Chado documentation](../Category:Chado "Category:Chado") may be unstable.
+During this effort the existing [Chado documentation](../Category%3AChado "Category%3AChado") may be unstable.
 We will do our best to make this reorganization be as painless as possible.

 The [Chado Documentation